vagnertxr/vagnertxr/readme.md

 - **Python**

 ## 💼 Experience Highlights
-- Developed and managed spatial databases for a institutional WebGIS platform.
+- Implemented and managed spatial databases for a institutional WebGIS platform.
 - Created dashboards for spatial data visualization and performed data quality control.
 - Provided technical support for implementing geospatial systems and platforms.
 Worked at **UnB** as a research support fellow on 2024.